-Legislative power is vested in the National Assembly of Serbia, which is the unicameral parliament of Serbia Composed of 250 deputies elected for a four-year term under the party-list system of proportional representation.
+Legislative power is vested in the National Assembly of Serbia, which is the unicameral parliament of Serbia, composed of 250 deputies elected for a four-year term under the party-list system of proportional representation.
 The National Assembly adopts and amends the Constitution, elects the Government, and appoints the Governor of the National Bank of Serbia and other state officials.
-Following the 2012 general election and presidential election, the Prime Minister is now Ivica Dačić of the left-wing Socialist Party of Serbia, who heads a coalition of his own party, the conservative Serbian Progressive Party, the United Pensioners Party and several other smaller groupings.
+Following the 2017 general election and presidential election, the Prime Minister is now Ana Brnabić, an independent.
+The Presidential election was won by Aleksandar Vučić, the former Prime Minister, who belongs to the Serbian Progressive Party.